 A pharmaceutical and/or home-generated sharps waste stewardship plan, commonly referred to as a stewardship plan, outlines how a program operator intends to fulfill its responsibilities under the law and communicates a course of action to stakeholders and the public.

 Plans submitted to CalRecycle will be posted at CalRecycle’s Pharmaceutical and Home-Generated Sharps Waste Stewardship Plans webpages:

 Each covered entity, either individually or through a stewardship organization of which it is a member, must pay all administrative and operational costs associated with establishing and implementing the stewardship program in which it participates.
-This includes a quarterly administrative fee to cover any regulatory costs incurred by a state agency in administering and enforcing the law.
+This includes an administrative fee to cover any regulatory costs incurred by a state agency in administering and enforcing the law.